Sandra1887/MongoDB-Sandra/src/readme.md

 *to "fromDoc" which creates a new object from the document.*

 + *^6.
-Receives the name(String) that you want to update and the name(String) that you want to change* *it to.
-Then adds the "nameToUpdate" to a new document and the "nameToAdd" to another.
-Next step* *it uses the MongoCollection's method "findOneAndReplace" to replace the old name with the new one.*
+Receives the name(String) that you want to update and a is replaced with a new Person in which* *you can change whatever you want.
+Then adds the "nameToUpdate" to a new document and the "nameToAdd"* *to another.
+Next step it uses the MongoCollection's method "findOneAndReplace" to replace the old name* *with the new one.*

 + *^7.
 Receives the id(String) that is wished to remove.
 Then adds the id to a new document which is*